 This Living-Learning community is focused on the development of women in the science, math and engineering majors.
 Academic programming focusing on career development as well as social outings to learn more about the local landmarks in the greater Lowell community are just some of the highlights of this experience!
-Residents of this community are supported by faculty advisers withing the Departments of Science and Engineering for academic support.
+Residents of this community are supported by faculty advisers within the Departments of Science and Engineering for academic support.

 As a result of living in the Women in Science & Engineering Living-Learning Community, students will have the opportunity to:

 - Understand social issues facing women within the fields of Science & Engineering.

 - Identify campus resources that can assist in accomplishing personal, academic and career goals (e.g., Internships, Finding a Mentor, Public Speaking, Resume writing, etc.).

 - Develop meaningful relationships through networking opportunities with faculty, staff, alumni and peers that will promote professional and academic success.

 - Develop confidence in problem-solving skills, techniques and methods that will empower career development.